apolonskiy/js-for-qa/lesson-2/practice/excercise.md

-1) Rewrite if with ?
+1) Rewrite if with ternary operator "?"

 let result;
 if (a + b < 10) {